Concrete Polishing Contractors in New Jersey— Rated & Reviewed

 Polished concrete is ground and refined to create a hard, glossy surface without a topcoat.
 In New Jersey, it's popular for retail and commercial spaces that want a low-maintenance floor with a clean industrial look.
+Unlike coatings, polishing densifies the slab itself — there's nothing to peel or delaminate.

 24 pros in New Jersey